 The legal team at SFMS has significant experience litigating class action matters.
 If you have any questions regarding this subject or this posting, please contact Nick Lussier (email@example.com) or Chiharu Sekino (firstname.lastname@example.org).
 We can also be reached toll-free at (866) 540-5505.

-Shepherd Finkelman Miller & Shah, LLP is a law firm with offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin.
+Shepherd Finkelman Miller & Shah, LLP is a law firm with offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania.
 SFMS is an active member of Integrated Advisory Group (www.iaginternational.org), which provides us with the ability to provide our clients with access to excellent legal and accounting resources throughout the globe.
 For more information about our firm, please visit us at www.sfmslaw.com.

 Case number 13-cv-03826 (N.D.
 Cal.
 2016)